 Radiation Dosimeters for Response and Recovery Market Survey

 Specs for the EMP hardened AN/UDR-13 military pocket radiation survey meter/dosimeter now occasionally found surplus on Ebay.
-(Note: The UDR-13 should not be expected to provide an accurate total dose for initial or prompt radiation in close proximity to a nuclear explosion.
-2013 testing found the devices to not be accurate in this role and it was recommended that it only be used for determining dose rate of initial radiation.
-Residual or fallout measurements would not be affected.
+(Note: As well as measuring fallout radiation, the AN/UDR13 was originally designed to also measure prompt gamma and neutron doses from nuclear detonation.
+However in 2012/2013, the Army conducted a series of more rigorous tests than the original testing of the device in 1994.
+The new tests showed that the AN/UDR13 detection elements can give false positives, false negatives, and are not accurate for the measurement of radiation (the prompt gamma and neutron dose) within a few kms of a nuclear detonation.
+In addition, the tests showed that neutron damage to the device may cause subsequent false dose readings with temperature increases.
+If an AN/UDR13 is the vicinity of a nuclear detonation (within 2 km) at the time of detonation, then that AN/UDR13 should only be used for dose rate, not dose.
 This issue was corrected on the RGU-100 which is their newest iteration of this product, which is probably why the military dumped a few AN/UDR-13s as surplus.
-For most people, this isn’t going to be an issue at all because you would need to be within 2 kilometers or 3 miles of a nuclear blast to receive a significant dose (>1 Rem) of prompt or initial radiation.)
+For most people, this isn’t going to be an issue at all because you would need to be within 2 kilometers or 1.25 miles of a nuclear blast to receive a significant dose of prompt or initial radiation.)

 Alex Wellerstein has developed an interactive web page called.
 It’s a “tool” that allows you detonate one of 20 different or so bombs over a google map of New York, Tehran, Moscow or your home town.
 Yet get to see the circles and estimate of the dead and injured.
 When you do it over a far away city it’s kind of interesting.
 When you detonate over your home town, we’ll, it’s chilling.
 He describes the tool here.